-3.2.1 Exploration Science Proposals
+3.1 Exploration Science Proposals

 General Observer Exploration Science (ES) proposals are solicited in all science categories.
-Approximately 6000 hours is available for ES programs to be executed in Cycle-8.
+Up to 7,000 hours of ES programs are expected to be executed in Cycle-9.
+This total can be increased if the TAC recommends selecting an individual ES program of 3,000 - 4,000 hours.
+(In Cycles 6-8 the largest ES programs selected were ~ 2,000 hours).

 ES proposals must meet the following criteria:

-- 500 hours minimum observing program

-- no limit on maximum observing program

-- default is no proprietary period, maximum proprietary period will be 90 days
+- 500 hours minimum observing program - no limit on maximum size of observing program - sample AORs must be submitted with the proposal - default is no proprietary period, maximum proprietary period will be 90 days

-A list of the ES proposals selected in Cycle-6 is included in Appendix C (§13).
+A list of approved Exploration Science programs is available at http://irsa.ipac.caltech.edu/data/SPITZER/docs/spitzermission/observingprograms/es/.
 The suite of selected ES programs must provide sufficient variety in the target visibilities to enable efficient use of the observatory.
 Therefore program scheduling may be taken into consideration as a final step in the review process.